GiGurra/profs/README.md

 # profs

-`profs` is a custom CLI directory profiles tool that allows you to manage and switch between different profiles for specified directories. `profs` is basically works like a symlink macro that manages a set of symlinks and user profiles.
+`profs` is a custom CLI directory profiles tool that allows you to manage and switch between different profiles for specified directories. `profs` is pretty much just a symlink macro that manages a set of symlinks and user profiles.

 The idea is to be able to quickly switch between for example work and personal profiles without necessarily having to use different computer accounts.